World AIDS Day is an opportunity to bring people together to raise awareness of HIV. By organizing or attending an event you can help raise awareness.

 How can I protect myself and others from HIV infection?

 Always use a condom when having vaginal or anal sex.
 You also may want to use a condom or dental dam during oral sex although the risk of transmission of HIV is much lower.
-You can get free condoms from a sexual health clinic, which you can locate at via the FPA website.
-Never share needles, syringes or any other injecting equipment.
+You can get free condoms from a sexual health clinic, which you can locate via the FPA website.
+Never share needles, syringes, or any other injecting equipment.

 Did you know?

 - Over a quarter of people with HIV in the UK don’t know they are infected.

 - One in 20 gay men in the UK is living with HIV.

 - For someone diagnosed today at 35, the average age of diagnosis in the UK, life expectancy is over 72.

 - The most common treatment today for someone diagnosed with HIV early is one pill, once or twice a day.

 - Lots of people with HIV work and their HIV does not affect their working life.